How to Build Interactive Demos in 2024 (+Examples)

 Tara Quehl, Product Marketing Director at Demandbase, shared in our customer interview series, “Ask for feedback from other teams who get exposure to prospects and customers.
 They have insights that you may not.”

-Reviewing your demo with others at the Storyboarding stage allows you to make changes much more easily than if you’d already built the demo.
+Reviewing your demo with others at the storyboarding stage allows you to make changes much more easily than if you’d already built the demo.

 • Keep each demo flow to 8 - 15 steps